SHADE-AI/daidepp/daide-specification.md

 Note that **THK (QRY (arrangement))** and **THK (arrangement)** have exactly the same meaning, except that the former is the response to a query where as the latter is volunteered without being asked.
 The same applies to **FCT (QRY (arrangement))** and **FCT (arrangement)**.

-## Level 70 : Requests for suggestions
+## Level 70: Requests for Suggestions

 In Level 70, we add the ability to ask for suggestions.
 Requests for suggestions come in two forms: